opensource-observer/oso/apps/docs/docs/contribute/impact-models.md

 namespace of the identifier and the ID within that namespace.
 This is done to simplify some table joins at later stages (so you don't need to match on multiple dimensions).
-An example of using the macro within the `collections` namespace for a collection of the slug `foo` would be as follows:
+An example of using the macro within the `collections` namespace for a collection named `foo` would be as follows:

 ```jinja
 {{ oso_id('collection', 'foo')}}